November 2019 – January 2020

 The number of days it took to assemble the chandelier

 Ceremony to come together as a community that cares

-Shine a Light follows on from A Drop in the Ocean.
+Shine a Light followed on from A Drop in the Ocean: The Wave.
 This original plastic-collecting, awareness-raising, conversation-starting project resulted in a colourful 50-metre wave of plastic bottle tops on the Brighton & Hove seafront.
 But not all the bottle tops collected during the project’s lifespan could be used on the fence.

 Project organiser, Irene Soler, wanted to use every one of the 29,684 tops.
-As it was a statement about our throw-away culture, A Drop in the Ocean wouldn’t be complete unless everything that was collected could be put to good use.
+As it was a statement about our throw-away culture, A Drop in the Ocean wouldn’t have been complete unless everything that was collected could be put to good use.

-In the two years since Soler conceived A Drop in the Ocean, the conversation around the climate crisis has shifted dramatically.
-Compared to just 24 months ago, far more people know just how much we need a fundamental societal change.
-This final step in the project needed to both reflect that and support what was happening now.
+In the two years since Soler had conceived A Drop in the Ocean, the conversation around the climate crisis had shifted dramatically.
+Compared to just 24 months before, far more people now knew just how much of a fundamental societal change was needed.
+This final step in the project needed to both reflect that and support what was happening at the time.

 Awareness of the problem was no longer needed, now the focus needed to be on the vision, and helping people overcome the apathy that can come from feeling powerless in the face of a global crisis.
 It still needed to create attention, to bring joy through colour and design (if only for a moment), and to grow from a process that facilitated human connection and difficult conversations.

-The result is Shine a Light.
-Our hope is that in some small way it will help to strengthen our community and our resolve to imagine and build a radically different type of global society.
+The result was Shine a Light.
+Our hope was that in some small way it would help to strengthen our community and our resolve to imagine and build a radically different type of global society.
 One that is fair and balanced, where all people and the natural world are always more important than things.